Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 To submit transactions reliably, follow these guidelines:

 * Persist details of the transaction before submitting it.
 * Use the `LastLedgerSequence` parameter.
-(CasinocoinAPI does this by default.)
+(StoxumAPI does this by default.)
 * Resubmit a transaction if it has not appeared in a validated ledger whose sequence number is less than or equal to the transaction's `LastLedgerSequence` parameter.

 For more information, see [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html).

-## casinocoin.txt
+## stoxum.txt

-The [casinocoin.txt](https://wiki.casinocoin.com/Casinocoin.txt) standard provides a way to publish information about your gateway so that automated tools and applications can read and understand it.
+The [stoxum.txt](https://wiki.stoxun.com/Stoxum.txt) standard provides a way to publish information about your gateway so that automated tools and applications can read and understand it.

-For example, if you run a validating `casinocoind` server, you can use casinocoin.txt to publish the public key of your validating server.
-You can also publish information about what currencies your gateway issues, and which CSC Ledger addresses you control, to protect against impostors or confusion.
+For example, if you run a validating `stoxumd` server, you can use stoxum.txt to publish the public key of your validating server.
+You can also publish information about what currencies your gateway issues, and which STM Ledger addresses you control, to protect against impostors or confusion.

 <!-- STYLE_OVERRIDE: gateway, gateways -->